Tiananmen Square Vigil Organizers are apprehended by Hong Kong police.

 Several democracy figures, including members of the alliance, have been imprisoned on national security accusations, and an official effort to rid the city of everyone deemed “unpatriotic” has begun.

-With each month bringing more rules and limits, the commercial hub’s previously outspoken spirit has been altered during the last year.

-Films are now being restricted for political content, curriculums are being changed, dissident musicians and popstars are having difficulty finding venues, and scores of civil society organizations have disbanded.

-The Hong Kong Alliance in Support of Chinese Patriotic Democratic Movements is the official name of the group.
+The once vocal attitude of the business district has changed over time.
 Brief News from Washington Newsday.